 Survey and Simulation Tools for PV, Solar Thermal, Heat Pumps & Chimneys

-The UK's Microgeneration Certification Scheme (MCS) has now released their Solar PV Guide called 'Guide to the Installation of Photovoltaic (PV) Systems' detailing new requirements for solar PV installations.
+The UK's Microgeneration Certification Scheme (MCS) released their Solar PV Guide called 'Guide to the Installation of Photovoltaic (PV) Systems' detailing requirements for solar PV installations.
 The published version indicates that installers will be required to record a shade or horizon line on a sunpath diagram to present to clients.
-This change is planned to raise the level of certification on site surveys.
 The Solar Design Company now runs training courses in MCS Shading and Solar Surveying.

 The Solar Design Company has created a special 52o latitude sunpath foil designed to fit their Solar Site Selector survey tool.

 The Solar Site Selector is a small but useful tool for anyone who wishes to quantify solar energy such as by solar thermal, PV and Passive Solar Heating installers.

 The tool includes a sunpath diagram (the 'foil') which is printed on to a transparent acetate.
 This slots into the Solar Site Selector, which contains a fisheye lens and a compass and can also be used with a wide range of different 'foils' from 36o to 60o latitudes.